SamWalker++: recommendation with informative sampling strategy: Related work

 Also, there are two recent works claim that comparing with users' preference, users' exposure is more influenced by their social friends (neighbors).
 Thus, \cite{DBLP:conf/aaai/WangZYZ18} and \cite{chen2018modeling} integrate social influence on user's exposure into the generative process of EXMF model.
 However, these two methods need to infer large number of parameters of user's exposure, which will suffer from overfitting and inefficiency problems.

-\textbf{Random walk in recommendation.} Random walk strategy has been widely applied in recommendation. \cite{jamali2009trustwalker} performs random walk along the social network to search relevant users who have similar preference with the target user for better rating prediction; \cite{christoffel2015blockbusters} exploits random walk to obtain diverse recommendation; \cite{vahedian2017weighted} further extends \cite{christoffel2015blockbusters} in heterogenous information network to generate valuable meta-paths; \cite{christoffel2015blockbusters} performs random walk to complete implicit feedback matrix for mitigating data sparsity problem; Similarly, \cite{yu2018walkranker} employs random walk to find more positive instances.
+\textbf{Random walk in recommendation.} Random walk strategy has been widely applied in recommendation. \cite{jamali2009trustwalker} performs random walk along the social network to search relevant users who have similar preference with the target user for better rating prediction; \cite{christoffel2015blockbusters} exploits random walk to obtain diverse recommendation; \cite{vahedian2017weighted} further extends \cite{christoffel2015blockbusters} in heterogenous information network to generate valuable meta-paths; \cite{yu2018walkranker} employs random walk to find more positive instances.
 We remark that these works adopt static (uniform or pre-defined) transfer probability in their random walk strategy.
 Besides, these random walks are not designed for sampling informative training instances.